commercetools/commercetools-api-reference/API-GUIDELINE.md

 ## Methods
 The HTTP verbs used are:

- - GET -> retrieve data
+ - GET -> retrieve resource
- - POST -> create data (it should return a 201 HTTP status code) or update data (it should return a 200 HTTP status code)
+ - POST -> create resource (it should return a 201 HTTP status code) or update resource (it should return a 200 HTTP status code)
- - DELETE -> delete data
+ - DELETE -> delete resource

 It's important to avoid unexpected behavior.
 So for instance use GET to retrieve data and not to delete content!

 ## Properties/Payload
-Clients interact with a service by exchanging representations of resources.
+Clients interact with a service by exchanging representations of resources and providing URL parameters.

 An example of the Cart payload: